Mathu Vadalara: Release

 The film was released on 25 December 2019.
 Additional screens and shows were added in Hyderabad a few days later.

 Reception

 The Times of India gave the film a rating of three out of five stars and stated that the film is a "A perfect thriller which makes audience glued to their seats and also spills some laughs".
 The Hindu wrote that "Mathu Vadalara isn’t a very crafty thriller, which it could have been with some more effort.
 But it’s definitely a step in that direction by a new team that’s brimming with ideas".
 Hemant Kumar of Firstpost rated the film 3.25/5 and wrote, "Mathu Vadalara is a worthy addition to the new age Telugu cinema, and it wins you over with its clever use of humour and suspense to build a gripping narrative."

 Accolades

+Sequel

+In August 2024, the sequel was announced with Faria Abdullah, Rohini, and Sunil being the new additions to the franchise, while Sri Simha Koduri, Satya, and Vennela Kishore would be reprising their roles.